ButterFly (Barbra Streisand album): Critical reception

 ButterFly has received mixed reviews from music critics.
 In a highly positive review, a critic from Billboard described it as "possibly the finest LP Ms. Streisand has ever come up with, artistically and commercially".
 The reviewer lauded her vocals and her ability to adapt to the music while also taking a liking to Peters' production capabilities.
 The critic also recommended "Love in the Afternoon", "Guava Jelly", "Grandma's Hands", "Jubilation", "Life on Mars", "Since I Don't Have You", and "Let the Good Times Roll" as the album's "best cuts".
 Despite being Streisand's first collection of new material in approximately three years, AllMusic's Ruhlmann was disappointed by the singer's decision to work with Peters on the album.
 He felt that Peters' background in the music industry was "nonexistent" and instead highlighted Tom Scott, the album's arranger, as the "real power on the album".
 Concluding, Ruhlmann claimed that although ButterFly is a charming album, it ultimately only sold to Streisand's fan base rather than the general public.

 Ben Gerson from Rolling Stone called the songs on the album "forgettable" and "unconvincing".
 He also criticized Streisand's authenticity when singing lyrics that he considered "meaningless from the lips of an American".
 Because of the lackluster response generated from the record, Streisand decided to work with new musicians on her following album, Lazy Afternoon (1975).
 Her decision pleased both critics and her fans, who felt that the new album was stronger than ButterFly.
-Years later in 1991, Streisand took to Larry King Live and announced her complete displeasure with ButterFly and the songs on it.
-She deemed it as her least favorite album and joked that she would like to withdraw it from her catalog altogether.
+Years later in 1991, Streisand was a guest on Larry King Live and, when asked by Larry which was her least favorite album, Barbra cited ButterFly.
+When he pressed her on it, Streisand replied, "I don't remember recording it.
+I don't even know what songs are on it."